 Keep your guide handy

 This guide contains information about your Group Benefits.
 Please keep it in a safe place.
-It is intended to summarize the principal features of your plan.
+It summarizes the principal features of your plan.
 All rights to benefits are governed by the group policies/contracts for the Plan.

 Questions?